 - Offer reassurance that OCD is a recognised and treatable illness.

 - Assist them to be fully informed about effective treatments, including medication and psychological therapy.
-Information about available options – how the treatments work, what is expected of the person, how long it should take, what self-management strategies can improve recovery, and how these treatments have helped others with OCD – can help alleviate many of the fears that people with OCD have about treatment.
+Information about available options can help alleviate many of the fears that people with OCD have about treatment, such as: how the treatments work, what is expected of the person, how long it should take, what self-management strategies can improve recovery, and how these treatments have helped others with OCD.

 - Encourage them to seek treatment from a professional who is experienced in treating OCD.
 Fears and worries about treatment may be exacerbated if the person with OCD is exposed to an incompetent or inappropriate treatment service.